 Answer: Absolutely not.
 Most independent agents represent insurance carriers that will offer life insurance to people in their mid-80s.

 Question: Is life insurance worth it for people over 50?

-Answer: Because of intense competition between insurance companies, life insurance today has never been cheaper In almost every case, purchasing life insurance is the most affordable method of mitigating a financial risk; whether you are 30 or 60.
+Answer: Because of intense competition between insurance companies, life insurance today has never been cheaper.
+In almost every case, purchasing life insurance is the most affordable method of mitigating financial risk, whether you are 30 or 60.